Severus of Antioch: Exile and death

 Severus' fortunes were quickly overturned as Pope Agapetus I of Rome arrived at Constantinople in March 536.
-Agapetus swayed Justinian to adopt a firm Chalcedonian position and Anthimus was replaced by Menas.
+Agapetus swayed Justinian to adopt a firm Chalcedonian position and Anthimus I was replaced by Menas of Constantinople.
 Menas held a synod from 2 May to 4 June, at the conclusion of which Severus, Anthimus, Peter of Apamea, and Zooras were excommunicated.
 On 6 August 536, Justinian issued an edict that charged Severus, Anthimus, Peter, and Zooras with Nestorianism and Eutychianism, banned Severus' books, and banished them from the capital and all major cities.
 Severus fled Constantinople with the aid of Empress Theodora and returned to Egypt.
 He resided at the residence of Dorotheus in the city of Sakha until his death on 5 February 538.
-Dorotheus had Severus' body moved to the Zogag Monastery, and the relocation of the his body is celebrated on 19 December.
+Dorotheus had Severus' body moved to the Zogag Monastery, and the relocation of his body is celebrated on 19 December.

 Manichaeism

 Severus of Antioch's 123rd homily is famously anti-Manichaean.
 It has been lost in its original Greek version but a Syriac translation has been preserved.
 Parts of Severus' 123rd homily was translated and presented, together with the original Syriac text, by Kugener and Cumont.
-In this work he mentions an unnamed book by Mani, which is possibly The Pragmateia, a Manichaean work now lost (this is however not certain; see doubts expressed in Baker-Brian 2011: 82-83).
+In this work he mentions an unnamed book by Mani, which is possibly The Pragmateia, a Manichaean work now lost (this is however not certain; see doubts expressed in Baker-Brian 2011, 82-83).
 Although he opposed the Manichaeans, as he writes "From where did the Manichaeans, who are more wicked than any other, get the idea of introducing two principles, both uncreated and without beginning, that is good and evil, light and darkness, which they also call matter?", his direct citations and explanations of Manichaean beliefs are considered a valuable source by Western scholarship, as the works he cites from are otherwise lost, and his citations of Manichaean texts are among the longest we possess.